Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Introduction

-These measurements are very often carried out with pairs of identical charged particles, e.g.\ pions or kaons.
-As such, one has to take into account the Coulomb repulsion between the outgoing particles.
-This final state interaction is handled by a Coulomb correction in experimental analyses \cite{Sinyukov:1998fc,Bowler:1991vx}.
-At the moment, the Coulomb correction is at hand for spherically symmetric Lévy HBT measurements \cite{Csanad:2019lkp}.
-Our goal is twofold: first, to investigate the Coulomb correction for three-dimensional Lévy sources and determine a sound method to use in experimental works.
-Second, we are looking at the implications of using different coordinate frames for the measurements and calculations, namely longitudinally comoving system (LCMS) and pair center of mass system (PCMS).
+In the present paper, we aimed at developing a methodology for such a measurement.
+Coulomb corrections are an essential ingredient of all HBT correlation measurements that use identical charged particles, as most do: the final-state Coulomb repulsion of the outgoing particles modifies the shape of the observed correlation function in a complicated manner, and in experimental analyses, one usually applies a correction factor, the Coulomb correction, to account for this effect~\cite{Sinyukov:1998fc,Bowler:1991vx}.
+At present, the Coulomb correction for L\'evy distributions is available only in the spherically symmetric case~\cite{Csanad:2019lkp}.
+Our goal was two-fold: first, we investigated the Coulomb correction for three-dimensional L\'evy sources and determined a sound method for its use in experimental work.
+Second, in doing so we encountered the question of the proper choice of coordinate frame, namely the longitudinally co-moving system (LCMS) and pair center of mass system (PCMS) of the particle pair.
+We thus investigated the implications of using these coordinate frames for the measurements and calculations.

-\subsection{Two-particle correlation functions}
+\subsection{Two-Particle Correlation Functions}

 The $n$-particle correlation functions are defined as